 These categories are then further categorized into classes, which determines how intrusive the water has been to the area that has been exposed to it.

 - Class 1: Where a small amount of water has covered materials that are low in porosity.
 After the water is removed, this type of water damage requires minimal levels of evaporation.
 An example would be a burst water pipe onto a sealed concrete floor, for instance.

-- Class 2: This is where a larger amount of water has been discharged and the exposed materials have a high porosity.
-This means that there is a greater absorption of water into the houses’ materials and water damage process becomes longer as not only does the water need to be removed but there is a lengthened drying time.
+- Class 2: This is where a larger amount of water has been discharged and the exposed materials have high porosity.
+This means that there is a greater absorption of water into the houses’ materials and the water damage process becomes longer as not only does the water need to be removed but there is a lengthened drying time.